-Various channels exist for stakeholders to air their grievances (e.g. phone, email face to face and online) and these channels will be promoted during all consultation with stakeholders.
+Various channels exist for stakeholders to air their grievances (e.g. phone, email, face to face and online) and these channels will be promoted during all consultation with stakeholders.
+APA will also advise any complainant that they are able to raise issues with the pipeline regulator.
+The relevant contact details of the regulator are provided in Section 12.2.